Sachin-G13/Sachin-G13/README.md

   <li>✨ Turning caffeine into models and bugs (occasionally both)</li>
   <li>📚 Currently learning advanced generative models, computer vision, and interpretability in AI</li>
   <li>🎯 On a mission to build AI systems that are not only smart but useful</li>
-  <li>🎲 Fun fact: I love breaking down complex concepts into simple ideas — sometimes to the point my friends think I talk like a textbook with emojis</li>
 </ul>

 ---